The-Coobaz/crazyclock/README.md

 The main idea of this project is arduino clock with flexible second time.
 This would allow to speed up or slow down the time.

+## Hardware

+You are going to need:
+- ESP8266 (wemos or nodemcu version)
+- 1602 LCD screen
+- rotary encoder

 ## Development

 ### Unit Tests